HarukaNetwork/HarukaX/README.md

 You can [find me on telegram](https://t.me/sphericalkat)!
 I'm usually online, so I can hopefully answer any questions you may have.

 ## Download source
-To download the source, it is recommended to use the command:
+To download the source, get it like any other go project:
- `go get -u github.com/atechnohazard/ginko`.
+ `go get -u github.com/ATechnoHazard/ginko`.

-It is required that everything be lowercase in the URL.

 ## Setting up the bot (Important!
 Please go through once):